Disease Guide ·Heart Disease ·2026

 What Causes Heart Disease

-Heart disease in dogs has several forms.
-Mitral valve disease (MVD) — the most common — occurs when the heart's mitral valve degenerates and leaks.
-Dilated cardiomyopathy (DCM) causes the heart muscle to weaken and enlarge.
-Both lead to congestive heart failure (CHF) over time.
-Genetics, age, and in rare cases diet (grain-free foods linked to DCM) play a role.
-Affects roughly 10% of all dogs
+Mitral valve disease (MVD) - the most common - causes valve degeneration.
+Dilated cardiomyopathy (DCM) weakens the heart muscle.
+Both lead to congestive heart failure (CHF).
+Genetics, age, and grain-free diets play a role.
+Affects roughly 10% of all dogs.

 Symptoms - What to Watch For

-Coughing — especially at night or after exercise.
-Exercise intolerance — tiring quickly on walks.
+Coughing - especially at night or after exercise.
+Exercise intolerance.
 Rapid or labored breathing at rest.
-Fainting or collapse during activity.
+Fainting or collapse.
 Distended abdomen from fluid buildup.
-Weight loss despite normal appetite.
-A heart murmur detected during routine vet exam is often the first sign.
-A heart murmur is often the first clue
+Weight loss.
+Heart murmur detected at routine vet exams is often the first sign.

 Diagnosis - $500-$1,200